eficode-academy/jenkins-katas/labs/02-editing-your-pipeline.md

 edit the script by hand to better utilize the pipeline.
 In this exercise you will:

+- Sets a build trigger to run every minute, so you do not have to manually activate the build trigger.
 - Use the "Replay" feature for fast iteration of build steps.
 - Use different agents for building steps